sakana3/ProBuilderHelperMenu/README.md

 # How to Install

-- Please install it at the following address from the package manager
+- Enter the following address from the package manager and install it

 https://github.com/sakana3/ProBuilderHelperMenu.git?path=package